Descaling, tooth cleaning, dental scraping…these are all a number of terms for what I would call a dental scale and polish.

 - Northern Ireland – from £10.86 (from, there are variations between patients and this does not normally include any other treatment)

-To summarise, a routine scale and polish is generally a Band 1 with an NHS dentist, but your dentist could justify that it is not clinically indicated if your early gum disease will be improved by you simply improving your cleaning at home.
+To summarise, a basic scale and polish is generally a Band 1 with an NHS dentist, but your dentist could justify that it is not clinically indicated if your early gum disease will be improved by you simply improving your cleaning at home.

 Root surface debridement as treatment for periodontitis is clinically justified on the NHS, and can be provided by an NHS dentist (or hygienist or therapist if available), generally under a Band 2 course of treatment.